PLAN 9 FROM OUTER SPACE

 The fascination with Plan 9 from Outer Space, Edward D. Wood Jr and his life has become a major cult.
 This began with Harry and Michael Medveds The Golden Turkey Awards (1980), which ridiculed Plan 9 from Outer Space as the worst film ever made and gave Wood the title of worst director ever.
 Contrarily, this served to create a major new fascination with Wood and his films.
 Lost Edward D. Wood Jr films were revived and some saw the light of a projector for the very first time.
 There have been three Ed Wood biographies Rudolf H. Greys Nightmare of Ecstasy: The Life and Art of Edward D. Wood Jr (1992), Lee Harriss King of the Bs: The Biography of Edward D. Wood Jr (1995) and David C. Hayess Muddled Mind: The Complete Works of Edward D. Wood Jr (2001), and three documentaries Flying Saucers Over Hollywood: The Plan 9 Companion (1992), Ed Wood: Look Back in Angora (1994) and The Haunted World of Edward D. Wood Jr (1995).
 Magazines like Filmfax seem to fill every second issue with an interview with someone who knew Wood.
 An episode of the alternate world-hopping tv series Sliders (1995-2000) amusingly featured a world where Wood was the President of the United States.
 This culminated in the making of Tim Burtons affectionate biopic Ed Wood (1994).
 Outside of this, there grew a genre of deliberately bad movies, not to mention the popularity of Mystery Science Theater 3000 (1988-99) and its contemptible habit of screening old bad movies with dubbed-over laugh tracks.

+Plan 9 (2015) was a loose remake that billed itself as the film Edward D. Wood Jr would have wanted to make.
 There was a purported sequel Plan 10 from Outer Space (1995) about alien invaders and Mormons, while two remakes, while several touted remakes have been announced.
 There was even a pornographic version Plan 69 from Outer Space (1993).
 A stage version of the film Plan Live from Outer Space was produced in Canada in 2006 and won several awards.

 Edward D. Wood Jrs other genre films are: the transvestitism pseudo-documentary Glen or Glenda?
 (1952), the mad scientist film Bride of the Monster (1955), the script for the ape-human love saga The Bride and the Beast (1958), the fake medium film Night of the Ghouls (1960, released 1983), the script for the nudie horror Orgy of the Dead (1965); and the pornographic film Necromania: A Tale of Weird Love (1971).